Positions

 Salary: $10.00 per hour.
 This position is an as needed position it is not a full time position and is not awarded any benefits.

 Experience and Training: Experience working with the public in a library, clerical, or comparable setting.
-College experience preferred.
+Computer Proficiency

 Knowledge, Skills, and Abilities: Applicants should :

-2) Have general computer knowledge and experience in using Microsoft Office products
+1. General computer knowledge and experience using Microsoft Office products

 Preferred Qualifications: College experience preferred